ttodua/Tamper-Request-Javascript-Tool/README.md

 This is a pure Javascript tool (browser agnostic) and doesn't need to install any Browser-Extensions.

-You can use this tool to hook into XMLHttpRequest (xhr) requests and you can tamper/modify/replay requests.
+You can use this tool to hook into XMLHttpRequest (xhr, ajax) requests and you can tamper/modify/replay requests.

 Installation
 =